S-Saha-GenAI-Consulting/QAT.AI/README.md

 # QAT.AI Workspace

-This repository contains the QAT.AI project, which is designed to streamline test automation and prompt generation.
-The workspace is structured to support modular development, testing, and output generation.
+This repository contains the QAT.AI project, which is designed to streamline test automation and SWE artefacts generation.
+The workspace is structured to support modular development, testing, and automated SWE artefacts generation.

 ---